 Burnham Overy Staithe harbour is hidden just off the A149 coast road, on a small one-way loop that runs down to the water’s edge and the car park-cum-slip way.
 This is a boat place – small craft are littered everywhere there’s a patch of grass or dirt large enough to slot one in – and on a fine day as high tide approaches, the quay comes alive with sailors of all ages and abilities, keen to get onto the water and practice their skills.

-The car park is large, but fills quickly.
-There’s a fair amount of jostling and rearranging going on as new arrivals towing boat trailers unload their craft and make way for the next in line.
+The ‘hard’ – the area of shingle and sand where cars and boats congregate – is large, but fills quickly.
+There’s a fair amount of jostling and rearranging going on as new arrivals towing boat trailers unload their craft, launch and make way for the next in line.
 It’s a friendly but chaotic mess of camper vans, cars, parents, children, dogs, kayaks, paddle boards and sailing boats.

 The historic Boathouse and chandlery that overlooks the harbour offers all-day kayak hire if you forgot to bring your own.
 If you want to get out on the water but let someone else do the hard work, a ferry to Scolt Head Island nature reserve operates from the quay in front of the Boathouse during the summer months.

-The route to the beach starts next to the car park, where the Norfolk Coast Path runs along the top of an embankment dividing tidal creeks and saltmarshes on one side from reclaimed grazing marsh, reedbeds and fields on the other.
+The route to the beach starts at the rear of the hard; the Norfolk Coast Path runs along the top of an embankment dividing tidal creeks and saltmarshes on one side from reclaimed grazing marsh, reedbeds and fields on the other.
 The path is made from crushed sandstone, a yellow stone road to the beach of BOS.

 In total it’s around 2.3km (1.4mi) and all on the level until you reach the dunes.
-The distance from the car park to the beach, and the lack of facilities when you get there, creates a natural filter that tends to keep Burnham Overy Staithe Beach quiet and uncrowded, with a predominantly adult clientele.
+The distance from the car park to the beach, and the lack of facilities when you get there, creates a natural filter that tends to keep Burnham Overy Staithe Beach quiet and uncrowded, with a predominantly adult – and canine – clientele.